More than one year after launching Al Jazeera English, the Middle East news network is renewing its push for carriage in the United States.

 Parsons hopes to have "two significant deals signed in the next few months."

-“Once we get a foothold, that will open doors,” he says.
-“And as people see us, they’ll see it’s safe to unleash us on their children.”
+"Once we get a foothold, that will open doors," he said.
+"And as people see us, they’ll see that it’s safe to unleash us on their children."